 - That person was intoxicated because of alcohol sold to him by the bar.

 - It was the intoxication, and not some other form of negligence, that caused the accident and your loved one’s death.

 Holding the bar responsible in no way lets the drunk driver off the hook.
-He may still be found liable for his actions.
-However, it may help your family recover damages and it may send a valuable message to other Illinois bars.
+The driver may still be found liable for their actions.
+However, it may help your family recover damages, and it may send a valuable message to other Illinois bars.